-Dr. Patrick McKeon is a NATABOC certified athletic trainer who joined the Ithaca College Athletic Training faculty in 2013.
+Dr. Patrick McKeon is a BOC certified athletic trainer who joined the Ithaca College Athletic Training faculty in 2013.
 He received his Bachelor of Science degree in Athletic Training from Springfield College in Springfield, MA; his Master of Science degree in Sports Health Care from the Arizona School of Health Sciences in Phoenix, AZ (now in Mesa, AZ); and his PhD in Sports Medicine at the University of Virginia in Charlottesville.
 He has held several positions as a clinical athletic trainer including Pearl River High School, Canisius College, and Marist College in New York, as well as Phoenix College and Brophy College Preparatory in Arizona.

 Dr. McKeon’s research focuses on functional alterations associated with lower extremity joint injury, specifically ankle instability.
 He incorporates patient-, clinician-, and laboratory-oriented outcomes to evaluate these alterations due to injury and rehabilitation.
 Dr. McKeon seeks to develop a greater understanding of the restoration of sensorimotor function associated with musculoskeletal rehabilitation.
-He aims to provide insight into effective clinical interventions for the sports medicine clinician to improve patient functional outcomes and enhance prevention strategies for lower extremity injury.
+He aims to provide insight into effective clinical interventions for the sports medicine clinician to improve functional outcomes and enhance prevention strategies for patients who suffer lower extremity injury.